mimiframework/mimiframework.github.io/menu5.md

 Errickson, F. C., Keller, K., Collins, W. D., Srikrishnan, V., & Anthoff, D. (2021).
 Equity is more important for the social cost of methane than climate uncertainty.
 Nature, 592(7855), 564-570. doi:10.1038/s41586-021-03386-6

+Rising, J., & Devineni, N. (2020).
+Crop switching reduces agricultural losses from climate change in the United States by half under RCP 8.5.
+Nature communications, 11(1), 1-7.

+Rising, J. (2020).
+Decision-making and integrated assessment models of the water-energy-food nexus.
+Water Security, 9, 100056.

 Anthoff, D., & Emmerling, J. (2019).
 Inequality and the social cost of carbon.
 Journal of the Association of Environmental and Resource Economists, 6(2), 243-273. doi:10.1086/701900

 Scovronick, N., Budolfson, M., Dennig, F., Errickson, F., Fleurbaey, M., Peng, W., ... & Wagner, F. (2019).
 The impact of human health co-benefits on evaluations of global climate policy.
 Nature communications, 10(1), 1-12. doi:10.1038/s41467-019-09499-x